briankendall/forceFullDesktopBar/README.md

-### Note about macOS 10.12 Sierra:

-forceFullDesktopBar does not currently work with macOS Sierra.
-Though I am trying to figure out how to update it, there's a good chance I never will be able to.
-The Dock in 10.12 has been significantly rewritten in Swift, and the convenient Objective-C methods that were easy to extract from its binary and had clearly readable names and arguments are now gone, replaced with functions that have no symbol at all.
-While I'm sure it's possible to fix it, it would require extensive knowledge of reverse engineering and a whole lot of time, neither of which I currently have.
-Furthermore it would likely require using the much less reliable mach_override method, which is quite likely to break between minor system updates (like from 10.12 to 10.12.1) and when it breaks it will cause the Dock to crash.

-The best alternative right now is to use another program of mine, [missionControlFullDesktopBar](https://github.com/briankendall/missionControlFullDesktopBar) in conjunction with a utility that lets you bind terminal commands to mouse buttons, keystrokes, or trackpad gestures like [BetterTouchTool](http://bettertouchtool.net).
-It's not as good of a solution but it gets the job done.

 # Force Full Desktop Bar

-This is a utility for OS X 10.11 El Capitan that changes the behavior of Mission Control so that the desktop bar is always full size and showing previews of the desktops, just like it was in Yosemite and earlier.
+This is a utility for macOS 10.11, 10.13, and 10.14 that changes the behavior of Mission Control so that the desktop bar is always full size and showing previews of the desktops, just like it was in macOS 10.10 and earlier.
 It's for users like myself who really hate that particular change Apple made in El Capitan and find that it constantly interrupts their workflow and causes much frustration.

-This is accomplished by injecting code in the Dock process.
-Granted I'm not all that good with tinkering around in binaries and looking at disassembled / decompiled code, but unfortunately I didn't find any hidden preference for doing this.
-Obviously that would be a much better way of doing this, and I sincerely hope someone finds one that I missed.
-If there isn't, however, maybe we'll get lucky and Apple will decide to add a proper setting or hidden preference for bringing back the old Mission Control behavior.
-But I'm not feeling too optimistic about that.
+This is accomplished by injecting code in the Dock process and modifying its behavior.
+Unfortunately I didn't find any hidden preference for doing this, which would of course be a lot better.
+Maybe we'll get lucky and Apple will decide to add a proper setting or hidden preference for bringing back the old Mission Control behavior.
+However we're three major macOS releases in and they still haven't done it, so that probably won't ever happen.

 ### Installation (easy / automatic)

 1. First, since this utility injects code into the Dock, you must first disable System Integrity Protection.
 However, it's not necessary to disable it completely — just the parts that prevent you from injecting code into Apple processes.
-It's not possible to do this when OS X is running normally; you'll have to reboot your computer into the Recovery Mode and disable it from there.
+It's not possible to do this when macOS is running normally; you'll have to reboot your computer into the Recovery Mode and disable it from there.
 Here's how to do it:

   1. Boot into Recovery Mode: restart your Mac and hold Command+R
-  2. Once the main Recovery Mode window appears (i.e. OS X Utilities), open the Utilities menu and pick Terminal
+  2. Once the main Recovery Mode window appears (it will read "macOS Utilities" or "OS X Utilities"), open the Utilities menu and pick Terminal
-  3. Type the following into the terminal window and press return:
+  3. If you're running macOS 10.14, type the following into the terminal window and press return:
+     `csrutil enable --without debug --without fs`
+     If you're running macOS 10.13 or earlier, type the following into the terminal window and press return:
-    * `csrutil enable --without debug`
+     `csrutil enable --without debug`
   4. Reboot your system:
-    * `reboot`
+     `reboot`
-2. Back in normal OS X, open Terminal.app
+2. Back in normal macOS, open Terminal.app
 3. Navigate to where you downloaded the release of forceFullDesktopBar
   * `cd /path/to/forceFullDesktopBar`
   * or, if you cloned the repo, navigate to forceFullDesktopBar/install